MateoRiofrio/spring-angular-terraria-api/README.md

 a way of interacting with JavaScript through HTTP and JSON.
 Angular and Spring are built as a single application, so npm is installed as part of the build.
 If you would like to run this project on your machine check out the set-up section!

-This project is intended to be ran with a local MySQL server but with a few changes it can also work with a cloud platform such as Google's cloud SQL service!
-Check out the branch 'cloud-version' to see how to implement that way.
+This project is intended to be ran with a local MySQL server but with a few changes it can also work with a cloud platform such as Google's cloud SQL database.
+Check out the branch 'cloud-version'!
+The only changes happen in `pom.xml` for the dependencies and `application.properties` for the connection settings.

 ## Usage
 The API is handled by Spring and here are some requests you can do: